deckhouse/deckhouse/modules/460-log-shipper/docs/ADVANCED_USAGE.md

 ## How to add s new source/sink support for log-shipper?

-Vector in log-shipper module has been build with the limited amount of enabled [features](https://doc.rust-lang.org/cargo/reference/features.html) (to improve building speed and decrease the size of the final binary).
+Vector in the log-shipper module has been built with the limited amount of enabled [features](https://doc.rust-lang.org/cargo/reference/features.html) (to improve building speed and decrease the size of the final binary).

-You can see list of the all supported features by executing the `vector list` command.
+You can see a list of all supported features by executing the `vector list` command.

 If supporting a new source/sink is required, you need to add the corresponding feature to the list of enabled features in the Dockerfile.